-Amazon Fulfilled by Merchant (FBM): Sellers list on Amazon while handling all fulfillment, shipping, and customer communications themselves or through an outsourced order fulfillment partner.
-As such, FBM allows for customized packaging rather than Amazon Prime packaging, giving sellers more control over branding and items arriving intact.
+With FBM, sellers list on Amazon and handle all fulfillment, shipping, and customer communications themselves or through an outsourced order fulfillment partner.
+As such, FBM allows for customized packaging rather than Amazon Prime packaging, giving sellers more control over branding and product safety in transit.

-The SFP program is the best of both worlds and a win-win for merchants and Amazon.
+The SFP program is the best of both worlds and a win-win for both merchants and Amazon.

 Launched in 2015, SFP was created to clear space in Amazon’s warehouses and make room for their new private label brands.
 To make SFP attractive, sellers were granted Prime status and allowed to fulfill their own orders in-house or via an outsourced fulfillment solution.

 Using SFP, the premium audio products maker created a branded-Amazon storefront and fulfilled shipments themselves.
-They still had access to Prime’s more than 100 million members, while having FBMesque freedom and control over inventory and branded packaging.
+They still had access to Prime’s more than 100 million members, while having freedom and control over inventory and branded packaging.
 In the end, Cambridge Audio used Amazon to drive more traffic to their direct-to-consumer (D2C) and retail channels.

 In what ways is Fulfillment by Merchants (FBM) better than Fulfillment by Amazon (FBA)?

-FBA is convenient for some sellers, but due to its strict size requirements and loss of brand control merchants should consider FBM for 4 reasons:
+Amazon FBA is convenient for some sellers, but due to its strict size requirements and loss of brand control merchants should consider FBM for 4 reasons:

-Brand Control – Sellers using FBM can create a custom storefront on Amazon full of conversion-driving content and have access to customer data for each sale.
+Sellers using FBM can create a custom storefront on Amazon full of conversion-driving content and have access to customer data for each sale.
 Additionally, FBM sellers can ship products in their own branded packaging to avoid confusing their customers.